kenhoff/barfly-api/README.md

 	- `POST /user/bars` - creates a new bar with name, zip code, and adds the bar to the user in the token
 - `GET /bars` - gets all bars (admin)
 - `POST /bars` - creates a new bar with a name and zip code (admin only)
+	- `GET /bars/:barID` - gets info about a bar, provided that the user has the bar in their app_metadata
+	- `POST /bars/:barID` - updates info about a bar, provided that the user has the bar in their app_metadata
 	- `GET /bars/:barID/orders` - gets all orders for a bar, provided the user in the token has the bar in their app_metadata (or user is admin)
 	- `POST /bars/:barID/orders` - creates a new order for a bar, provided the user in the token has the bar in their app_metadata (or user is admin)
 		- `GET /bars/:barID/orders/:orderID` - get a specific order for a bar, provided the user in the token has the bar in their app_metadata (or user is admin)